nidaynere/unity-dots-fish-pack-simulation/README.md

 ![](preview.gif)

-4096 fishes moving as packs on Unity DOTS. a.k.a.
-Boid
+4096 fishes moving as packs (a.k.a.
+Boid) on Unity DOTS.

 my rookie work on DOTS.
 It may contain mistakes.
 If you able to make it run better, please make a pull request.